aryanm5/MazeMaker/README.md

 Here's a high level view of the recursive backtracking algorithm:
 1. Choose a starting cell in the maze
-2. Randomly choose a wall of that cell and remove it, connecting the starting cell to an adjacent cell, but only if that adjacent cell has never been visited.
-The adjacent cell becomes the new current cell.
+2. Randomly choose a wall of that cell and remove it, connecting the starting cell to a neighbor cell, but only if that neighbor cell has never been visited.
+The neighbor cell becomes the new current cell.
-3. If all adjacent cells have been visited, back up (backtrack) to the last cell that has uncarved walls and repeat.
+3. If all neighbor cells have been visited, back up (backtrack) to the last cell that has unvisited neighbors and repeat.
 4. The algorithm ends when it has backed up all the way to the starting point.

+The program needs to remember where it has gone to know where to backtrack to.
+I simply used a JavaScript array to store these cells, which are colored red during generation.

+In the worst case scenario, this method would need to be able to store every cell in memory, but the real amount is usually much less.
+For normal-sized grids, it wouldn't be a problem either way.

+At first, I was clearing the canvas and redrawing the entire grid at each frame, which worked fine for small mazes but noticeably slowed down large mazes.
+I realized that since only 1 to 2 cells actually changed each frame, I only needed to redraw those changed cells.
+After the change, mazes are generated at about the same speed, regardless of size.